Abner-NM/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 	* Returns a pointer to the beginning of the located substring, or NULL if the substring is not found
 6. 7-print_chessboard.c - a function that prints the chessboard
 7. 8-print_diagsums.c - a function that prints the sum of the two diagonals of a square matrix of integers
+8. 100-set_string.c - a function that sets the value of a pointer to a char.